technology-toolbox/website/content/blog/jjameson/2009/10/14/kb-896861-and-microsoft-fix-it.md

 title: "KB 896861 and \"Microsoft Fix it\""
 date: 2009-10-14T04:25:00-06:00
 excerpt:
-  "A couple of days ago, I rebuilt one of my development VMs for Microsoft Office SharePoint Server (MOSS) 2007.
-As I've noted in a previous post , I've found that I need to apply one of the registry hacks described in the following KnowledgeBase article..."
+  A couple of days ago, I rebuilt one of my development VMs for Microsoft Office SharePoint Server (MOSS) 2007.
+As I've noted in a previous post , I've found that I need to apply one of the registry hacks described in the following KnowledgeBase article...
 aliases:
   [
     "/blog/jjameson/archive/2009/10/13/kb-896861-and-microsoft-fix-it.aspx",